Biblical Words [822]

 Jeremiah 31:1-6.

-This prophetic passage speaks of new age of reconciliation and prosperity for “the families of Israel,” who have known conflict and suffering for ages.
+This prophetic passage speaks of a new age of reconciliation and prosperity for “the families of Israel,” who have known conflict and suffering for ages.
 God speaks the ancient promise: I will be your God and you will be my people.
 All begins from that!

 The middle part of the oracle is about refugees returning from exile who find “grace in the wilderness.”
 From a distance, they sight the goal of their journey, the holy city.
 God speaks to the city: “Again I shall build you and you shall be built, O virgin of Israel.”
 The personified city will go forth with “tambourines,” as the women always did in victory dances welcoming home the successful warriors (see I Samuel 18:6).